ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 ---

 ### Introduction
-Imagine that we are trapped in [Dante's inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)) -- the optimization version.
+We died and ended up in [Dante's inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)) -- the optimization version.
 I.e., we are asked to optimize a function we don't have an analytical expression for.
 It follows that we don't have access to the first or second derivatives, hence using [gradient descent](https://ekamperi.github.io/machine%20learning/2019/07/28/gradient-descent.html) or [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization) is a no-go.
 Also, we do not have any convexity guarantees about $$f(x)$$.
 Therefore, methods from the convex optimization field are also not an option.
 The only thing we can do is to evaluate $$f(x)$$ at some $$x$$.
 As if the situation was not bad enough, the function that we want to optimize is very costly to evaluate.
 Ergo, we can't just go ahead and massively evaluate $$f(x)$$ in, say, 100 billion random points and keep the one $$x$$ that optimizes $$f(x)$$'s value.

 <p align="center">
 <img style="width: 35%; height: 35%" src="{{ site.url }}/images/bayesian_optimization/dante_inferno.png" alt="Dante inferno">